Sydney-Informatics-Hub/Somatic-ShortV/README.md

 nohup sh gatk4_pon_check_sample_parallel.sh /path/to/cohort.config 2> /dev/null 1> ./Logs/gatk4_pon_check.log &
 ```

 Check the output by `cat ./Logs/gatk_pon_check.log` to see if the job was successful.
+If there are no failed tasks, move to [2.
+Gather interval VCFs into sample level VCFs](#2.-gather-interval-vcfs-into-sample-level-vcfs)

 #### Re-running failed gatk4_pon.sh tasks